 Frankly, it’s the only method we’ve found to get our kids to eat liver, besides offering them freeze-dried liver capsules.

 Grass-fed lungs are an excellent source of vitamin C and vitamin B12, and contain ample amounts of other B vitamins, including riboflavin, niacin and pantothenic acid.
-Lungs are also a great source of the following minerals: heme iron, phosphorus, potassium, zinc, copper and selenium.
+Lungs are also a great source of the following minerals: copper, heme iron, phosphorus, potassium, selenium and zinc.

 A friend of mine recently gave me the lungs from two deer he killed on his last hunting trip.
 I wasn’t sure how to prepare them, so I just added some salt and pepper and fried them with tallow in a cast iron pan.

-I wasn’t sure what to expect taste-wise, but I was pleasantly surprised that lung, much like heart, had a really pleasant taste.
+I wasn’t sure what to expect taste-wise, but I was pleasantly surprised that lung, much like heart, has a really pleasant taste.

-Grass-fed pancreas is an excellent source of pancreatic enzymes — such as lipase, protease, trypsin and amylase — which are required for breaking down fats, proteins and carbohydrates.
+Grass-fed pancreas is an excellent source of pancreatic enzymes — such as amylase, lipase, protease and trypsin — which are required for breaking down fats, proteins and carbohydrates.